Krasnoyarsk Metrotram

-Krasnoyarsk Metrotram is a future light rail ('metro tram') system in the city of Krasnoyarsk, Russia.
+Krasnoyarsk Metrotram is a future light rail (metrotram) system in the city of Krasnoyarsk, Russia.
 Construction began at a slow pace in the late 1990s, it is planned to be completed by 2027.

 History

 Preparation and initial stages of construction

 In 1983, at a meeting of the Politburo of the CPSU Central Committee, a decision was made to build a subway in Krasnoyarsk.
 Engineering and technical surveys were carried out by the KrasTISIZ KrasTISIZ trust.
 In 1989, the feasibility study of the first metro line in the city of Krasnoyarsk by the Institute "Kharkovmetroproekt" was done.

 Construction itself – the first bucket of ground was taken out – began on October 17, 1995.
 Work on shaft No. 5 (Ploschad Revolyutsii station) began on January 30, 1996.
 By 2003, the shaft was driven to the design depth of 71.2 meters, the entire complex of temporary buildings and structures was erected on the surface, necessary for driving near-shaft workings and ferry tunnels.
 At the section of the shaft, mining and tunneling works were carried out to construct a pumping chamber and a bypass adit.
 In July 2003, a plant equipped with an automatic carousel line for the production of high-precision reinforced concrete blocks for lining tunnels was put into operation in Krasnoyarsk.The equipment was supplied by the French company CBE.
 The plant produces up to 11 blocks per shift.
 Reinforced concrete blocks were supplied for the construction of the subways of Krasnoyarsk, Novosibirsk, Chelyabinsk.
 By September 2007, more than 2,100 meters of direct running tunnels had been completed, not counting the approach workings and shafts.
 By the time of the cessation of active work in 2009, in addition to tunneling, the construction of the Vysotnaya stations was underway (by the open method – construction of a pit, platform site facilities, lobbies, other elements of the station) and "Vokzalnaya" (deep); maintenance work was carried out at the mine workings of the Ploschad Revolyutsii station – lighting, ventilation, drainage, as well as supervision and control; work on the design of the locomotive depot and stations included in the start-up complex.